tardate/LittleCodingKata/books/rss-and-atom/README.md

         * 2.6.4 The Easy News Topics Module
         * 2.6.5 The OpenSearch Module from Amazon
         * 2.6.6 The RSS Media Module from Yahoo!
-        * 2.6.7 Microsofts Simple List Extensions
+        * 2.6.7 Microsoft's Simple List Extensions
         * 2.6.8 The Simple Semantic Resolution Module: RSS 2.0 as RDF
     * 2.7 Aggregation of Feeds and OPML
 * Chapter 3: RSS for the Semantic Web: RSS 1.0 and RSS 1.1